rust-lang/rfcs/text/0000-generalized-type-ascription.md

    will align with what people expects this to mean because it is how `async` works elsewhere.

+2. Should type ascription in patterns inhibit match ergonomics?

+3. What exactly should be allowed wrt. type inference of function types?
+   Because this is rather subtle, it is considered OK to leave this for and tweak it during stabilization.

 # Possible future work
 [possible future work]: #possible-future-work